 - Sleeping Alongside the Road and No Vacancy: The Rise, Demise, and Reprise of America’s Motels—each provides a retrospective on the American motel industry

-- A murder mystery series, set at historic resorts: A Last Resort, I Knew You When, and An Icy Reception.
-Also, from the same series is a short story, Murder With a View.
+- A murder mystery series, set at historic resorts: A Last Resort, I Knew You When, Murder at the Grands, An Icy Reception, and Whacked.

 Awards or recognition